rticommunity/rticonnextdds-usecases-act/README.md

 and apply the appropriate QoS per Data Pattern such a Status(Periodic, [BEST_EFFORT](#best_effort-delivery))
 and Event(Aperiodic, [RELIABLE](#reliable-delivery)).

-By using these "*Channels*" in the Start Routing script you can abstract away lower
+By using these "*Channels*" in the Start Routing script, you can abstract away lower
 level configuration/management and just focus on selecting the right "*Channel*" for your
 Topic to be added into.
-REGEX matching is used including wildcards so `*Status` will match with any prefix.
+(REGEX matching is used including wildcards so `*Status` will match with any prefix.)
-*NOTE: Comma separated list, no spaces*

 ### Data Channels Logical View
 ![ACT Data Channels Logical View](/images/act_channels.jpeg)